Christian language arts curriculum for 6th grade- master books review language arts for a living education

 A Closer Look at Language Lessons for a Living Education – Level 6

-Level 6 of LLFLE is meant for middle schoolers—roughly 6th or 7th grade—but like most Master Books programs, it leans gentle.
+Level 6 of LLFLE is meant for middle schoolers in 6th grade and it builds progressively on the previous levels.
 It’s ideal for kids who need short, structured language arts without the overwhelm, and parents who want to step back from heavy involvement.

 Here’s what you’ll find inside: